Mawell2503/holbertonschool-higher_level_programming/python-hello_world/README.md

 ~STRING SLICING~
 a[start:stop]
-start = index where slice begins stop = index where slice ends
+start = index where slice begins stop = index where slice ends(that means it stops before this index)

 ~TASK EXPLANANTION~

 2-print: